 Danica Chen, Assistant Professor, Ph.D.
 Molecular and Cell Biology, University of California-Berkeley , will discuss her findings regarding how Sirtuin pathways can not only slow aging, but apparently reverse it.

-The aging process is regulated genetically and lifespan can be extended by single gene mutations.
+The past decade has witnessed a significant revision of a traditional view that aging is simply a random and passive process that is solely driven by entropy.
+In fact, the aging process is regulated genetically and lifespan can be extended by single gene mutations.
 Sirtuins are a highly conserved protein family with unique NAD+-dependent protein deacetylase activity.
 Increased dose of sirtuins extend lifespan in model organisms.
 The functional studies of sirtuins will have direct pharmaceutical implications.
+Small molecule SIRT1 activators are currently in clinical trials for metabolic diseases associated with aging, in which the function of SIRT1 has been intensively investigated.
 Our studies open up the possibility of using sirtuin activators as potential pharmaceutical interventions for other diseases of aging.
 Understanding how sirtuins regulate various biological pathways at the molecular level will provide the basis for testing the drugs.

 To RSVP: http://healthextension.co/danica-chen/